feelaura/IA626FinalProject/README.md

     return 12742 * asin(sqrt(a)) #2*R*asin..
 ```

-For the input zipcode, the script will calculate its distance to all recommented fishing spots in the NYS.
+For the given zipcode, the script will calculate its distance to all recommented fishing spots in the NYS.
 To get the nearest fishing spot with stocked trout, here's the method:<br>
 ```python
 def closest(data, zipcode):
     dl = []